FortinetCloudCSE/fortiweb-security-foundations-201/content/06chapter/02Task2.md

 1. From the **FortiAppSec Cloud Console**, select your application.
-2. In the left navigation pane, select **Waf > Security Rules > Anomaly Detection** click on the **TreeView** TAB and drill down to the search parameter field and notice how it is going through the diffrent stages:
+2. In the left navigation pane, select **Waf > Security Rules > Anomaly Detection** Click on the TreeView tab and drill down to the search parameter field.
+You will see the stages: **Collecting, Building, and Running.**
-   **Collecting, Building and Running**

    ![ML_build_1](ML_build_1.png)